woojoo666/arcana-notes/notes8.md

 they could technically just encrypt the entire thing if they wanted

+### Asymmetric Encryption and Secure Communication Between Caller and Callee

 earlier we talked about how to "securely" and privately pass inputs to a clone, because with pass-through